 - Place the first nine ingredients in a large bowl.

-- Whisk the oil and vinegars together in a small measuring cup and then pour over the ingredients in the bowl.
+- Whisk the oil, vinegars, and garlic together in a small measuring cup and then pour over the ingredients in the bowl.

 - Gently toss the salad together.